neuralyzer/dokuwiki-plugin-revealjs/README.md

 This started as a fork of Andreas Gohr's S5 plugin https://www.dokuwiki.org/plugin:s5.

-It makes use of Reveal.js https://github.com/hakimel/reveal.js/.
+It uses Reveal.js https://github.com/hakimel/reveal.js/.

 Install
 -------

-Paste the address git config https://github.com/neuralyzer/dokuwiki-plugin-revealjs/zipball/master in the manual installation field.
+Paste the address git config http://github.com/neuralyzer/dokuwiki-plugin-revealjs/zipball/master in the manual installation field or use Dokuwiki's extension manager.

 Usage